At Intel, A Retirement Perk That Can Kick Off A New Career As A Paid Fellow

 He says it's also a worthwhile expense.
 "We feel like we're helping our communities," Reid says.
 "Our retirees give us really positive feedback ... and our workforce that's here see that happening to folks who've had a long career and I think that makes them feel good about the company."

-Right now, there are seven Encore Fellows at the Virginia Garcia Memorial Health Center.
+Right now, seven Encore Fellows work at the Virginia Garcia Memorial Health Center.
 Gil Munoz, the center's CEO, says they play a crucial role.

 "They bring a certain discipline, a certain rigor, to looking at problems and solving them," Munoz says.
 "Having these Encore Fellows who could help lead a project can be the key to whether it's successful or not."